kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 .. _2_input/1_lustre:

-Lustre Input
+Kind 2 Input
 ============

-Lustre is a functional, synchronous dataflow language.
+Kind 2 reads input models written in an extension of the dataflow Lustre language (see this `primer <https://kind.cs.uiowa.edu/kind2_user_docs/lustre_primer.pdf>`_ for a quick introduction to the Lustre language).
 Kind 2 supports most of the Lustre V4 syntax and some elements of Lustre V6.
-See the file `examples/syntax-test.lus <https://github.com/kind2-mc/kind2/blob/develop/examples/syntax-test.lus>`_ for examples of all supported language constructs.
+See the file `examples/syntax-test.lus <https://github.com/kind2-mc/kind2/blob/develop/examples/syntax-test.lus>`_ for
+examples of all supported language constructs.

 Properties and top-level node
 -----------------------------